 The second goal is delivering excellent education related to the fundamental aspects of biology as the basis for medical research and care.
 The department has a major task in the biomedical undergraduate and postgraduate programs (life science, medicine, dentistry, human movement science) but also in the post-academic training of clinical residents and scientists.

-Facilities like the Anatomy dissection room, the physiology lab, and the Cognitive Neuroscience Center are expertise centers for education and research for the UMCG and RUG.
+Facilities like the Anatomy dissection room and the physiology lab are expertise centers for education and research for the UMCG and RUG.
 These facilities are platforms to exchange knowledge with clinical researchers resulting in productive collaborations towards translations of new insights and discoveries in clinical practice.
 For this, there is a structural embedding of the basic research of the Department of Radiotherapy within the department and the Department is eager to provide a platform for researchers in other Clinical Disciplines.

 The Department aims to be and become an excellent research and education center, internationally renowned for its cutting-edge basic science, its teaching excellence, and its top-class facilities.
 The development of novel tools and technology and new education strategies, required to become this excellent center for educations and research, is a strategic focus.

-The mission of the Department of the Biomedical Sciences of Cells and Systems (BSCS) is to contribute significant advancements to, and to develop and provide innovative and high-level teaching of, the fundamentals of functional and dysfunctional human biology at the molecular, cellular and systems level.
+The mission of the Department of the Biomedical Sciences (BMS) is to contribute significant advancements to, and to develop and provide innovative and high-level teaching of, the fundamentals of functional and dysfunctional human biology at the molecular, cellular and systems level.